-5 Invisibility and silencing: snapshots of 4 vulnerable groups
+5 Invisibility and silencing: Snapshots of four vulnerable groups

 In addition to the Suco workshops and interviews, this study highlights four groups who are often invisible and silenced in society.
-After interviewing nationallevel advocates and activists, we further focused on how women and girls with disabilities; adolescent rural girls, especially single mothers; women survivors of Indonesian occupation-era gender-based violence; lesbians and bisexual women; and transgender women and transgender men (LBTT); are vulnerable to violence.
+After interviewing national-level advocates and activists, we further focused on how these groups are vulnerable to violence: women and girls with disabilities; adolescent rural girls, especially single mothers; women survivors of Indonesian occupation-era gender-based violence; lesbians and bisexual women; and transgender women and transgender men (LBTT).